blorentzen/EmpacJS/README.md

 ## Objective

-The goal with the project is to create a lightweight framework that can be leveraged for small businesses and their website needs.
+The goal with the project is to create a lightweight framework and design system that can be leveraged for small businesses and their website needs.
 When a small business is putting together a website, there's typically little to no need for deploying a large framework that delivers a robust library and risks site performance.
 This framework serves as a simplified way to put together atomic elements and a structure that will satisfy most needs of a small business.

 ## License